 Sometimes he couldn’t see the batter.
 Sometime he couldn’t see the catcher.
 Other times he couldn’t feel the ball.
 The New York Times wrote that Ellis at one point in the fourth inning saw President Richard Nixon behind home plate and Jimi Hendrix digging in against him while holding a guitar.
 Imagine Max Scherzer saying he sees Joe Biden behind the dish and Taylor Swift on deck with a microphone.
 Pure comedy.

 While MLB doesn’t have much footage of the game available, parts of it can be seen in the documentary No No: A Dockumentary.
 No Mas and James Blagden brought us an awesome animated short on the story of the no-hitter, and Ice Cube revealed plans in 2017 to produce a movie about the historic event.

 Dock Ellis Movie

 Ellis’ eight walks marks the second most walks in a nine-inning no-hitter, behind only A.J.
 Burnett’s nine in 2001.
-Nothing about Ellis’ pitching performance was pretty, except maybe the colors, shapes or patterns he saw when he took the mound still high off the popular drug of the counterculture era of the 1960s and 1970s.
+Nothing about Ellis’ pitching performance was pretty, except maybe the colors, shapes or patterns he saw when he took the mound still high on the popular drug of the counterculture era of the 1960s and 1970s.